Household HAZARDOUS Waste

 - Wood stains or varnishes

 If generated by a household, these materials are not required to be handled as hazardous waste and can often be placed in your trash.

 *Paint, once completely dried, can be thrown out with normal household trash.
 Adding cat litter to the paint will help dry it out.
 For larger quantities, consider donating to an organization or school.
 For cleaners and pesticides, it is best if placing in the trash that they are kept separated by placing them in different plastic bags.
-However, residents often seek to dispose of their HHW in a more protective manner (https://www.tceq.texas.gov/p2/hhw)
+However, residents often seek to dispose of their HHW in a more protective manner. (https://www.tceq.texas.gov/p2/hhw)

 Listed below are a few reminders for the HHW event: